 The Glitter Jar and Mindfulness

-Once you have made your glitter jars, you can use them to discuss mindfulness and feelings.
-As the glitter jar sits undisturbed, all the glitter rests at the bottom of the jar and you can see through the jar.
-The glitter can represent thoughts.
-If your child is feeling angry or upset, thoughts are swirling and they can't see, act, or think clearly.
-This is the glitter when it gets shaken up.
-As you watch the glitter settle back down, this is a good lesson in how using mindfulness can settle the mind and allow you to see, act, and think clearly again.
+As the glitter jar sits undisturbed, all the glitter rests at the bottom and you can see through the liquid.
+Now, think of the glitter as representing thoughts.
+If your child is feeling angry or upset, thoughts are swirling and they can't see, act, or think clearly––just like what happens with the glitter jar is shaken up.
+As you and your child watch the glitter settle down, this is a good lesson in how using mindfulness can calm the mind and allow you to see, act, and think clearly again.